What is an online shopping app?

 3D visualizations.
 Creating photorealistic models of various items helps overcome one of the main obstacles in the way of e-commerce — the fact that customers can’t fully examine products before buying them.
 3D visualizations help bridge that gap between in-store and online shopping.

 AR integration.
-And now onto some really advanced tech.
+Now onto some really advanced tech.
 At the moment, this feature is primarily used to demonstrate how various pieces of furniture and decor would fit into the interiors of customers’ homes — but you can take it in a completely new direction, creating a new era in marketplace app development.

 IKEA boasts some neat AR features — you can preview how a piece will fit in your place right in the app